Lina Allemano: Life and career

-Allemano was raised in Edmonton, Alberta.
-Her mother was a literature scholar and writer and her father is a musician and French teacher.
-She started playing musical instruments, starting with her brother's old trumpet.
-She mentioned early in her musical career that she identified herself as a trumpet player.
+Allemano grew up in Edmonton, Alberta.
+Her mother was a literature scholar and writer, and her father is a musician and French teacher.

-Her musical journey began at the age of ten, with her first musical experience being with the trumpet.
-Music ran deep in her family as it was her father, who familiarized her with jazz.
-When she was 12, she began to take classical lessons.
+At ten years old, she began to play her brother's old trumpet.
+Her father familiarized her with jazz, and at the age of 12, she began to take classical lessons.
 Her first club concert was at the age of 15.
-For her education, she moved from Edmonton to Toronto in 1993, where she presently resides.
+For her education, she moved from Edmonton to Toronto in 1993, where she now resides.

-She first began performing with Howard Johnson, Don Byron, Dave Holland, Mike Murley and Joe Lovano.
-She was invited by Dave Douglas to the Festival of New Trumpet Music in New York City, where she appeared on the scene with Ingrid Jensen and drew the attention of Down Beat as seen in the article "25 Trumpeters for the Future: A New Generation of Trumpeters Pave the Way for Jazz's Next Innovations".
+She began performing with Howard Johnson, Don Byron, Dave Holland, Mike Murley, and Joe Lovano.
+She was invited to the Festival of New Trumpet Music in New York City by Dave Douglas, where she appeared on the scene with Ingrid Jensen and drew the attention of Down Beat.
+In 2012, she toured Europe with the group, and in 2014, she appeared in Europe with Achim Kaufmann and Christian Weber.

 Allemano's quartet Lina Allemano Four performs free jazz and has released six albums.

-In 2012, she toured Europe with the group.
-In 2014 she appeared in Europe with Achim Kaufmann and Christian Weber.
+She composes pieces described as both "[complex] and [having a sense of] anarchic freedom."
+She also leads the improvisation ensemble Titanium Riot with members including Ryan Driver (analog synthesizer), Rob Clutton (bass guitar), and Nick Fraser (percussion).
+She has performed with the Paul Read Orchestra, Tim Posgate Horn Band, Cluttertones, the Jane Fair/Rosemary Galloway quintet, the Neufeld-Occhipienti Jazz Orchestra, and has performed as a sidewoman for groups with Marianne Trudel, Achilla Orru, Rob Clutton, Victor Bateman and Tania Gill.
+Additionally, she has appeared on more than 40 albums.

 She currently splits her time between Berlin and Toronto.

-She composes pieces which have been described as both "[complex] and [having a sense of] anarchic freedom."
-She also leads the improvisation ensemble Titanium Riot with members including Ryan Driver (analog synthesizer), Rob Clutton (bass guitar) and Nick Fraser (Percussion).
-Other notable work she has done is in her performances with The Paul Read Orchestra, Tim Posgate Horn Band, Cluttertones, The Jane Fair/Rosemary Galloway quintet, The Neufeld-Occhipienti Jazz Orchestra and as a sidewoman for groups with Marianne Trudel, Achilla Orru, Rob Clutton, Victor Bateman and Tania Gill.
-Additionally, she has appeared on more than 40 albums.